ai/autoprefixer-rails/README.md

 # Autoprefixer Rails

-Parse CSS and add prefixed properties and values by [Can I Use](http://caniuse.com/) database for actual browsers.
+Parse CSS and add prefixed properties and values from [Can I Use](http://caniuse.com/) database for actual browsers.

 This gem provides Ruby and Ruby on Rails integration with